Frank Feltscher

-Frank Feltscher Martínez (born 17 May 1988) is a Swiss-Venezuelan professional footballer who plays for Atlético Venezuela as an attacking midfielder.
+Frank Günther Feltscher Martínez (born 17 May 1988) is a former professional footballer who played as an attacking midfielder.
+Born in Switzerland, he made 15 appearances for the Venezuela national team scoring twice.

 Club career

 Feltscher was born in Bülach, Switzerland.
-After emerging through the youth ranks at Grasshoppers, he joined U.S. Lecce in the summer of 2008.
+After emerging through the youth ranks at Grasshoppers, he joined US Lecce in the summer of 2008.
 He was loaned out to AC Bellinzona until the end of the 2008–09.

 International career

 Feltscher played for the Switzerland national under-21 team from 2007.

 On 2 September 2011, he made the starting line-up for Venezuela national team in a friendly match against Argentina in India.

 Personal life

 His brother, Rolf Feltscher, plays for MSV Duisburg as a defender and step-brother Mattia Desole, plays for FC Freienbach.
 Lived in Venezuela for several years as a kid playing football at Colegio Humboldt where he also studied with his brother.